 The Authority carries out a rolling programme that ensures that all Property, Plant and Equipment is revalued at least every five years.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).
 Valuations were undertaken by an internal professionally qualified RICS valuer, and valuations are dated as at 1 April 2020.
-Valuations of vehicles, plant, furniture and equipment are based on current prices where there is an active second-hand market or latest list prices adjusted for the condition of the asset.
+Vehicles, plant, furniture and equipment are held at cost.